 Self-scanning vs. Self-checkout

-Both self-scanning and self-checkout solutions has gained popularity among retailers in the last decade.
-The positive effects – for both shoppers and store-owners – has been noted in various forums, however the term self-scanning and self-checkout are sometimes used interchangeably.
-While they share similar features, the two concepts are different, both in terms of usage and benefits.
-Learn more about the differences here!
+Both self-scanning and self-checkout solutions have gained popularity among retailers over the past decade.
+The positive effects — for both shoppers and store owners — have been noted in various forums.
+However, the terms self-scanning and self-checkout are sometimes used interchangeably.
+While they share similar features, the two concepts differ in both usage and benefits.

-The change in retail technology
+A change in retail technology

 The retail industry has changed dramatically in the last decades, from new technology changing how business is done, to emerging retail trends and stronger customer preferences regarding everything from sustainability to delivery method and branding.